-1756, 1767, 1776 (appendix to 4th edition), 1784, 1815, 1819 (altered from 6th edition), 1827, 1841, 1847, 1853, 1855, 1858, 1861, 1863, 1867, 1871 and 1873.
-The "Grand Lodge according to the Old Institutions" adopted the singular title of "Ahiman Rezon" for their Regulations, the various English editions we have succeeded in tracing, being dated 1756, 1764, 1778, 1787, 1800, 1801, 1807 and 1813.
+1756, 1767, 14 1776 (appendix to 4th edition), 1784, 1815, 15 1819 (altered from 6th edition), 1827, 15 1841, 1847, 1853, 1855, 1858, 1861, 1863, and many others.
+The "Grand Lodge according to the Old Institutions" adopted the singular title of "Ahiman Rezon" for their Regulations, the various English editions we have succeeded in tracing, being dated 1756, 1764, 1778, 1787,

+1800, 1801, 1807 and 1813.

-The Grand Lodge of England, on the 20th March, 1755, "took into consideration a complaint against certain Brethren for Forming and Assembling under the Denomination of a Lodge of ancient Masons, who, as such, consider themselves as independent of this society, and not subject to our Laws, or to the authority of our Grand Master.
-When the Deputy Grand Master took notice of the Great necessity there was to discourage all such meetings, not only as the same were contrary to our Laws, and a great Insult on the Grand Master, and the whole Body of Free and Accepted Masons: But as they likewise tended to introduce into the Craft the Novelties and Conceits of opinionative Persons, and to create a Belief, that there have been other Societies of Masons more ancient than that of this ancient and honourable Society.
-And the Question being put, That the Meeting of any Brethren of this Society, as, or under any Denomination of Masons, other than as Brethren of this ancient and honourable society of Free and Accepted Masons, is inconsistent with the Honour and Interest of the Craft, and a high Insult on our Grand Master, and the whole Body of Masons: It was carried in the Affirmative; one of the Brethren, complained of, only dissenting.
-The Deputy Grand Master, in his great clemency, then moved, That the consideration of the irregular Proceedings of the said Brethren, might be postponed till next Quarterly Communication, hoping that a thorough sense of their misconduct, and a Determination not to be guilty of the like for the future would then appear, and reconcile them to the Grand Lodge, and agreed to." ("Book of Constitutions," p.
+The Grand Lodge of England, on the 20th March, 1755, "took into Consideration a Complaint against certain Brethren for Forming and Assembling under the Denomination of a Lodge of ancient Masons, who, as such, consider themselves as independent of this Society, and not subject to our Laws, or to the Authority of our Grand Master.
+When the Deputy Grand Master took Notice of the great Necessity there was to discourage all such Meetings, not only as the same were contrary to our Laws, and a great Insult on the Grand Master, and the whole Body of Free and Accepted Masons: But as they likewise tended to introduce into the Craft the Novelties and Conceits of opinionative Persons, and to create a Belief, that there have been other Societies of Masons more ancient than that of this ancient and honourable Society.
+And the Ouestion being put, That the Meeting of any Brethren of this Society, as or under any Denomination of Masons, other than as Brethren of this our ancient and honourable Society of Free and Accepted Masons, is inconsistent with the Honour and Interest of the Craft, and a high Insult on our Grand Master, and the whole Body of Masons: It was carried in the Affirmative; one of the Brethren, complained of, only dissenting.
+The Deputy Grand Master, in his great Clemency, then moved, That the Consideration of the irregular Proceedings of the said Brethren, might be postponed till next Quarterly Communication, hoping that a thorough Sense of their Misconduct, and a Determination not to be guilty of the like for the future would then appear, and reconcile them to the GRAND LODGE; and agreed to." ("Book of Constitutions," p.
 265, edit.
 1756).

-At the Grand Lodge held July 24th, 1755, it was ordered.
-"That the Brethren, complained of . . persisting in their Disobedience
+At the Grand Lodge held July 24th, 1755, it was ordered "That the Brethren, complained of . . persisting in their Disobedience

-^{14.} An unauthorized edition was sold in 1769 (8 vo.)
+^{14.} An unauthorized edition was sold in 1769 (8 vo.).

 ^{15. &}quot;Second part" only.
-The First portion has never been printed.
+The first portion has never been printed.
 The 1784 version is the last issued with the historical introduction, though it was promised to be revised and printed separately.

-^{16. &}quot;The Transgressors, upon their submission, and Promises of future good behaviour" were pardoned December 12, 1739, but at that time the malcontents do not appear to have submitted to the authorities, for at the same Assembly it was ordered "That the Laws be strictly put in Execution against all such Brethren as shall for the future countenance, connive, or assist at any irregular meetings."
+^{16.} Some "Transgressors, upon their Submission, and Promises of future good Behaviour," were pardoned December 12, 1739, but at that time the malcontents do not appear to have submitted to the authorities, for at the same Assembly it was ordered "That the Laws be strictly put in Execution against all such Brethren, as shall for the future countenance, connive, or assist at any irregular Makings."

-. . . , . be erazed from the Book of Lodges; and that such of the Brethren thereof who shall continue their irregular meetings, be not admitted as visitors in any Lodge."
+. be erazed from the Book of Lodges; and that such of the Brethren thereof, who shall continue those irregular Meetings, be not admitted as Visitors in any Lodge."
 (Idem, p.
 268.)